intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 - **NN_summary.py** 🠊 given the path with the .pickles created by the above script, we concatenate the necessary information (decisions, best 3 scores) into a common .pickle per different distance function for the whole examined test set.
 The 'best 3 scores' values are not exploited further into this work

-- **NN_bioBERT_evaluate** 🠊 given the two summarization files from the above script into one folder, it computes the Coverage and 1-error metrics, as well as plots and provided some information about the achieved rankings
+- **NN_bioBERT_evaluate** 🠊 given the two summarization files from the above script into one folder, it computes the Coverage and 1-error metrics, as well as produces appropriate histograms plots and additional information about the achieved rankings

 ### ONZSL